iammateus/iammateus/README.md

 ## About

-I'm a software engineer passionate about problem-solving, and a promoter of the creation of high-quality code.
+I'm a software engineer passionate about problem-solving, and a promoter of the craft of high-quality solutions.

 Here on Github, you can find some projects of mine.